Vikaspal8923/Locdist/extension/README.md

 # LDGCC Studio Extension

+## LDGCC Phase 14: VS Code Extension

-Phase 14 adds the VS Code control surface for LDGCC V1.
+Phase 14 introduces `extension/`, the VS Code control surface for LDGCC V1.

 The extension runs on the Brain Laptop.
-It starts or reuses the local Master, reads `master-session.json`, authenticates with the Phase 13 localhost API, and drives the full job flow from the active VS Code workspace.
+It starts or reuses the local Master, reads `master-session.json`, authenticates with the Phase 13 localhost API, subscribes to live events, and drives the full job flow from the active VS Code workspace.

 ## User Flow